petabite/DatStreamer/README.md

 1. go to the [releases](https://github.com/petabite/DatStreamer/releases) tab
 2. download the latest DatStreamer .jar file to any location on your computer
-3. make sure you have [Java](https://www.java.com/en/download/) installed
+3. make sure you have [Java 8](https://www.java.com/en/download/) installed
 4. launch and enjoy!

 On first startup, DatStreamer creates a .dat folder where all your playlists and downloaded mixtapes are stored. don't delete this folder!